 Also, in this analysis, we have not incorporated non-stationarity in the strain noise \citep{Coughlin:2011ck, Mozzon_2020, Mozzon:2021wam}.
 The non-stationary noise behaviour at one detector is not correlated with the non-stationarity at a different detector, and the duration of a GW signal and the timescale over the which the noise PSD is changing are different.
 Therefore, we perform cross-correlation on such noise chunks from different detectors at a cross-correlation timescale ($\tau$) much shorter than the variation of the noise-PSD and much longer than a glitch.
 In this way, we can mitigate the noise fluctuations from generating significant deviations from zero residual cross-correlation \footnote{We also apply bandpass filter to remove very low frequencies where noise-fluctuation is very high and very high frequencies where the jitters are very faster than the signal oscillations} .

-The current analytic lensing model we use in this analysis, captures most of the features present in microlensing amplification in general.
+The current analytic lensing model we use in this analysis, captures most of the features present in WO microlensing amplification in general.
 However, we do not claim universality to this amplification template.
 It shows to be working nicely with the two test cases we used in \ref{sec:3}.
 It may fail badly for some lens models present in the universe.
 However this would not impact the residual cross-correlation since, obtaining the best-fit strain at a detector and from there obtaining the residual and finally performing the residual cross-correlation -- each step is done in a model independent approach.
-Therefore, when the amplification template fails, although hinders the joint parameter space exploration side, does not affect the microlensing detection side, which is a completely data-driven model-agnostic approach for a robust technique to detect microlensed GWs.
+Therefore, when the amplification template fails, although hinders the joint parameter space exploration side, does not affect the WO microlensing detection side, which is a completely data-driven model-agnostic approach for a robust technique to detect WO microlensed GWs.